andreas122001/bayesian-hyperparameter-optimization/README.md

 This is a small demo project on using Bayesian Optimization for finding the best learning rate for a ResNet model on the Fashion MNIST dataset.

 Supports the use of different epochs, batch sizes, and ResNet layer sizes.
-The optimizer assumes a logarithmic range between 1e-4 and 1e-0.
+The optimizer assumes a logarithmic scaling unless logarithmic scaling is disabled.
 A Sobol sequence is used to generate initial samples for the Gaussian Process.

 ## Installation